ymurshed/VehicleTrackingAPI/README.md

 Query used: **GetLocationNameQuery**
 Responsibility: Retrieve the vehicle location for a given latitude and longitude.
 This api use google map api to get the location name.
-> Note that: To use this API, you have to change the text: "YOUR GOOGLE API KEY" by the correct Google API key in the appsettings file.
+> Note that: To use this API, you have to change the text: "YOUR GOOGLE API KEY" by the valid Google API key in the appsettings file.

 (5) **api/Registration?deviceId={0}**
 Query used: **GetRegistrationResponseByDeviceIdHandler**